Zoukin (雑巾) are traditional Japanese cleaning cloths. Layers of cloth are hand stitched together with a sashiko stitch.

 The kanji describes the details of the original garment and the previous owner.

-Looking out of the balcony of my hotel room over the river I had no idea the very next day I would be sailing down it inside a wooden tub!
+Looking out from the balcony of my room over the river, I had no idea the very next day I would be sailing down it inside a wooden tub!

 Chuo Cinema, Sangenjaya is the perfect place to chill out after a long day.
 Tucked away behind the main street it is easily missed, but I am so glad I found it.

 There are no premieres here I am afraid.
-Usually films that have just been released for rental.
+Usually, films that have just been released for rental are shown.

 After buying a boro scarf at a Tokyo flea market I wanted to learn more about the scruffy, stylish fabric.
-I pulled at a loose thread and unraveled an interesting tale going back hundreds of years.
+This lead to the unravelling of an interesting tale going back hundreds of years.